notthetoad/reddit-save-post/README.md

 # reddit-save-post
 Python script for downloading user's saved posts and comments from reddit account.

+### User credentials, if saved, are stored in json file and are not secure, be sure to not share it with anyone.

 ## Dependencies
 > python3
 > praw